Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Results

-For this data set, we regress the interval-valued diastolic BP (regressand) on those of the systolic BP (regressor) to estimate the bounds of diastolic BP.
-Figure~\ref{fig:systolic} presents this data set and the performance of regression methods using it.
+For this data set, we regress the IV \emph{diastolic} BP (regressand) on those of the \emph{systolic} BP (regressor) to estimate the bounds of \emph{diastolic} BP.
+Figure~\ref{fig:systolic} presents this data set and the associated performance of the regression methods.

-Figure~\ref{fig:systolic}~(b) shows that the PM, LM$_w$, and LM$_c$ methods produce comparable performance in estimating the regressand bounds.
-In respect to some evaluation metrics (\emph{RMSE$^+$} and \emph{RMSE$^-$}, and \emph{MAE$^+$}), the PM produces the best estimation, whereas for other metrics (\emph{MAE$^-$}, and \emph{MMRE}) the LM$_w$ and LM$_c$ methods come out to be the best.
-The CRM and CCRM methods also equally best fit the data according to the \emph{MMRE} metric.
-In this case, the CM and CIM methods give worse fit.
+Figure~\ref{fig:systolic}(b) shows that the PM, LM$_w$, and LM$_c$ methods produce comparable performance in estimating the regressand bounds.
+With respect to some of the evaluation metrics (\emph{RMSE$^+$} and \emph{RMSE$^-$}, and \emph{MAE$^+$}), the PM produces the best estimation, whereas the LM$_w$ and LM$_c$ methods perform better for \emph{MAE$^-$}; all these three methods perform equally best for \emph{MMRE}.
+Fit for the CRM, CCRM and MinMax methods for these data is also better according to \emph{MMRE}.
+In this particular case, the CM and CIM methods result in the worst fit.

+Along with evaluating model fitness, we also explore the relationship between the uncertainty (and position) of the \emph{systolic} BP and that of the \emph{diastolic} BP in Fig.~\ref{fig:systolic-IRG}.
+Note that for space saving, we only present here the \emph{IRG}s using the PM method.
+Figures~\ref{fig:systolic-IRG}(a) and (b) show that the center of \emph{systolic} BP is positively correlated with the center of the \emph{diastolic} BP and the range of \emph{systolic} BP exhibits the same trend, i.e., increasing rapidly with the increasing range of the \emph{diastolic} BP.
+These figures also highlight that the center of \emph{systolic} BP decreases, at a lesser rate, as the range in \emph{diastolic} BP increases, and vice versa, i.e., the range of \emph{systolic} BP decreases as the center of \emph{diastolic} BP increases.